 Combinatorial invariance conjecture for affine A2

-Joint with Gastón Burrull and David Plaza, to appear in IMRN.
+Joint with Gastón Burrull and David Plaza, International Mathematics Research Notices 10 (2023) 8903–8933.
 We prove the combinatorial invariance conjecture (by G. Lusztig and M. Dyer in the eighties) for the affine A2.
 This is the first infinite group with non-trivial Kazhdan-Lusztig polynomials where this fascinating conjecture is proved.

 Comments Off on Combinatorial invariance conjecture for affine A2